 The Meriden Indigenous Bursary is a fund and organisation dedicated to the financial support of Indigenous girls from the remote community of Ti Tree (200km north of Alice Springs) to facilitate their education at the school.
-Currently, there are three girls from Ti Tree undertaking study at Meriden.
+Currently, there are five girls from Ti Tree undertaking study at Meriden.

 Indigenous Bursary Committee

 The Meriden Indigenous Bursary Committee is coordinated by former Meriden students and Meriden staff who share a passion for education and social justice.

 Since its establishment in 2008, the Bursary has continued to grow and has coordinated a range of awareness and fundraising activities within the Meriden and wider communities.

 On 31 October 2013, the Committee held an awareness and fundraising event on the topic of ‘Remote Indigenous Education – Insights and Experiences’, which featured: